 It was the beginning of the season, after all, and some of the trails had very thin coverage.
 Hence, our shuttle service.

 You would do well to purchase an entry-level to mid-level recreational cross-country ski package.
 Search for ski packages at local ski shops and online.
 And then figure out how you can take some lessons to help you develop your cross-country skiing technique.
+Again, I believe investing in technique is way more important than the gear that you run.

 Once you gain a baseline level of proficiency you can upgrade to a better quality ski.